DataDrivenJason/stroke_quality_dashboard/README.md

 **Adding an indicator.** Add a boolean `flag_*` (and a `den_*` cohort if it needs a new one) in `core/metrics.derive_flags`, then a `MetricSpec` and its thresholds in `core/standards.py`.
-Nothing else changes — it appears on the scorecard, in the control chart workbench and in the funnel picker automatically.
+Nothing else changes: it appears on the scorecard, in the control chart workbench and in the funnel picker automatically.

 **Adding a standard.** Add a key to `THRESHOLDS`.
 The sidebar picks it up.